HanL1223/resume/content/about.md

 ---
-title: "About ME"
+title: "About Me"
 layout: "about"
-url: "/search"
+url: "/about"
 placeholder: "Search within my site"
 summary: "search"
 # description: "Search for any keyword..."